The most expensive dog on record is a Tibetan Mastiff sold in China in 2014 for $1.9M!

 Most Expensive Dog #2: French Bulldog

-The French Bulldog, with their distinctive bat ears, have exploded in popularity in recent years.
+The French Bulldog, with their distinctive bat ears, have boomed in popularity recently.

-Like their larger cousin, they’re a brachycephalic dog and prone to the same respiratory problems.
+Like their larger cousin, they’re a brachycephalic dog.
+So, they’re prone to the same respiratory problems.

 This 2016 study in the UK found that nearly half of French Bulldogs have significant breathing problems.